arif-mf/UI-exercise/README.md

     </ol>
 7. in logged in state, clicking on post title navigates to Post Edit page in edit state:

       a.
-The user should only be able to edit their own posts</li>
+The user should only be able to edit their own posts
 ## Login page

 Build the application according to the specifications detailed in the PDF document.
 Refer to the wireframes for UI layout.